High Court decides parenting rights of a sperm donor

 Another thing this case highlights is how important it is to formalise parenting agreements.
 You can go into an arrangement with the utmost good-will but things often change.
 Parties should always try and “future proof” against even the most unlikely scenarios.
 This usually involves putting in the hard work at the beginning to troubleshoot the potential issues that could arise.

 In family law every situation is different.
 Your parenting rights need to be determined, articulated and advocated to navigate the complexities and protect your right to involvement with your children.
 With legislation differing across the states in areas such as the involvement of sperm donors, and surrogate parents, this can be even more so.
+This is why it is important for Perth family law clients to speak to experienced family lawyers in Perth, like us.

 Please call us now on (08) 6381 0208 or fill out this form to schedule your first 30-min free telephone appointment.